irods/irods_testing_environment/README.md

  - ubuntu:18.04
  - ubuntu:20.04

-The following database Docker image tags are currently supported:
+The following database Docker image tags are currently supported (although not for all platforms):
  - postgres:10.12
  - mysql:5.7
+ - mysql:8

 ## Requirements